pgmtx/mblue/content/blog/messaging.md

 If you still need to use Discord, prefer using a client that blocks trackers, like [ArmCord](https://armcord.app/) (desktop) and [Aliucord](https://aliucord.com/) (Android).
 These clients allow you to install mods as well, and, in theory, don't respect Discord's ToS.
 In practice, I got no problem with them.

+The issues with data collection leads me to another requirement:

+4. The application should respect my privacy.
+If I'm not easy when someone listens to my private conversation with a friend in real life, then I don't see why I would be by message.
+Therefore encryption is valued.

 ## Signal